ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Fixed black rain droplets and missing refraction, now rain droplets look the same as console version
 - Restored console rain density
 - Sped up menu and pause transitions
-- Fixed Z-shift issue on Roman's apartment light bulb
+- Restored Roman's apartment light bulb properties from console, and fixed its depth sorting issue
 - Fixed TLAD phone keypad rendering on top of the plastic cover and restored Xbox360 button position
 - Fixed an incorrectly used head texture in TLAD's traffic cops
 - Corrected CD cases model in Bulgarin's apartment and Luis's safehouse in TBoGT